DiseaseNeuroGenomics/PsychADxD/7_trajectory/README.md

 # 7_trajectory: analysis on disease trajectory

-Note: we borrowed heavility from modified from https://github.com/tabdelaal/scVI/blob/master/scvi/models/
+Note: we borrowed heavily from https://github.com/tabdelaal/scVI/blob/master/scvi/models/

+### Requirements
+"""PyTorch and PyTorch Lightning (https://lightning.ai/docs/pytorch/stable/).
+Conda environment used for model training given in vae.yaml"

 ### Step 1 - Create the dataset used for model training and analysis
 from create_dataset import create_dataset